The Bankrate promise

 Average graduation rates

-The National Center for Education Statistics found that 63 percent of full-time students at all four-year institutions graduate within six years.
+The National Student Clearinghouse Research Center found that 62.3 percent of full-time students at all four-year institutions graduate within six years.
 However, that number is higher at private nonprofit institutions and lower at private for-profit and public institutions.

 Graduation rates by demographic

-Graduation rates are not uniform for all student groups; rates differ across gender, age, race and more.
+Graduation rates are not uniform for all student groups; rates differ across gender, age, race, etc. The demographic factors that impact college graduation the most are race/ethnicity and sex/gender.

 Race plays a significant role in educational attainment in the U.S., with white and Asian students far more likely to graduate within six years than Black and Hispanic students.
 The Hechinger Report points to financial pressure as a primary cause — structural inequities mean that Black and Hispanic students may need to hold a job while in college or attend expensive remedial classes to make up for inadequate high school preparation.
 This, combined with social pressures while on campus, could contribute to lower graduation rates for marginalized groups.